 Turn On Bluetooth

-Almost all the models of LG Smart TV are featured with Bluetooth support.
-In the older models, you need to turn on the feature manually.
+Make sure you turn on the Bluetooth feature on your LG Smart TV.
 In the latest models of LG Smart TV, the Bluetooth feature is enabled by default.
-So there is no need to turn it on manually.
+If you have an older model LG TV, you need to turn it on manually.

 Check the Bluetooth Version

-Before connecting any Bluetooth devices to your LG TV, check that the Bluetooth version of that particular device is up to date.
-In the LG Smart TVs with the latest webOS (webOS 11), the available Bluetooth version is BT 5.0.
+Before connecting any Bluetooth devices to your LG TV, check whether the Bluetooth version of that particular device is up to date.
+In the LG Smart TVs with the latest webOS (webOS 11), the Bluetooth version is BT 5.0.

-Paring Mode Issues
+Pairing Mode Issues

 Make sure that the BT device is in pairing mode.
 When you have bugs in your device, it can also forbid you from pairing it.
-You have to restart or reset the BT device to clear this issue.
+If so, you must restart or reset the BT device to clear this issue.

-Reconnect the BT Device
+Unpair and Repair the BT Device

 You might experience some glitches while paring the Bluetooth device.
 Sometimes, the Bluetooth device will not pair at all.
 In this case, you have to disconnect the Bluetooth device and reconnect it again.